Skip to main content

 Eastern Uganda

-Known for spicy dishes made with groundnuts and simsim seeds.
-Malewa (bamboo shoots) is unique regional specialty from Bugisu.
-Cassava is major staple alongside matoke.
-Groundnut-based sauces feature prominently.
-The region's cuisine reflects Bantu and Nilotic influences with emphasis on vegetables and grains.
+The east is known for spicier dishes built on groundnuts and simsim seeds.
+Malewa, made from bamboo shoots, is the local specialty from Bugisu.
+Cassava is a major staple alongside matoke, and groundnut sauces show up often.
+The cooking carries both Bantu and Nilotic influences, leaning on vegetables and grains.

 Signature Dishes: